modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 MPI worker processes will be spawned dynamically by unidist.

-It is worth noting that `Intel MPI implementation <https://anaconda.org/intel/mpi4py>`_ supports the ability of spawning MPI processes without using ``mpiexec`` command so you can run unidist on Intel MPI just with:
+It is worth noting that some MPI implementations, e.g., `Intel MPI implementation`_, support the ability of spawning MPI processes without using ``mpiexec`` command so you can run unidist on Intel MPI just with:

 .. code-block:: bash

     $ python script.py

 Refer to ``Using intel channel`` section of :doc:`Installation </installation>` page on how to install Intel MPI implementation to use it with unidist.

 SPMD model
 ----------

-First of all, to run unidist on MPI in a single node using `SPMD model <https://en.wikipedia.org/wiki/Single_program,_multiple_data>`_, you should set the ``UNIDIST_IS_MPI_SPAWN_WORKERS`` environment variable to ``False``:
+First of all, to run unidist on MPI in a single node using `SPMD model`_, you should set the ``UNIDIST_IS_MPI_SPAWN_WORKERS`` environment variable to ``False``:

 .. code-block:: bash